 What is Transitional Kindergarten?

 Transitional Kindergarten (TK) is the first of a two-year Kindergarten experience for children turning 5 years old between September 2 and December 2.
-TK gives our youngest Kindergarteners a head start and provides them with an opportunity to learn and grow in an environment tailored to meet their academic and social needs.
+TK gives our youngest Kindergarten students a head start in instruction and provides them with an opportunity to learn and grow in an environment tailored to meet their academic and social needs.

 A Winning Solution for California

 TK represents a true bridge between preschool and traditional Kindergarten.
 Taught by a credentialed teacher with early childhood expertise, TK uses a unique, specialized curriculum that is based on the Common Core Kindergarten standards but is designed explicitly to support the social, emotional, physical, and academic needs of young 5 year olds.

 The TK environment includes many opportunities for social-emotional development, fine- and gross-motor activities, and oral language development for all kinds of learners, including those with special needs.
 OUSD’s TK program prioritizes purposeful, structured play, small-group instruction, and intentional teaching using hands-on, experiential activities.
 TK truly provides our youngest Kindergarteners with the gift of time, enabling all students to begin traditional Kindergarten ready to thrive.